Issa Djibrilla

-Issa Ibrahim Djibrilla (born 1 January 1996) is a Nigerien professional footballer who plays for the Nigerien national team.
+Issa Ibrahim Djibrilla (born 1 January 1996) is a Nigerien professional footballer who plays for Zira in Azerbaijan Premier League and the Nigerien national team.

 Club career

 On 26 July 2021, Djibrilla was bought outright by the Turkish team Ankara Keçiörengücü.

 International career

 On 10 October 2020, Djibrilla made his debut in the national team in a friendly match against Chad in a 2 – 0 victory.

-On 15 November 2021, he scored his first 2 goals for Niger against Djibouti at the 2022 FIFA World Cup qualifying match in a 7-2 victory.
+On 15 November 2021, he scored his first 2 goals for Niger against Djibouti at the 2022 FIFA World Cup qualifying match in a 7–2 victory.